Checks¶

 There is a version skew between the control plane (API Server) and the data plane (kubelet).

-While Kubernetes does support a version skew of n-2 between the API Server and kubelet, it is recommended to upgrade the data plane nodes to the same version as the control plane.
+While Kubernetes does support a version skew of n-3 between the API Server and kubelet, the data plane nodes SHOULD be upgraded to the same version as the control plane.

 Kubernetes version skew policy